kshedden/godata_workshop/why.md

 * Comprehensive and robust standard library

-* No "metaprogramming", generics, parametric polymorphism, algebraic types, and other concepts that some people consider to be too "magical".
+* No "metaprogramming", generics, parametric polymorphism, algebraic types, and other features that some people consider to be too "magical".

 * The language syntax is not extensible, so everyone's code should look similar.